 To build a more holistic understanding of what this might look like, organisations can start with developing ‘working from home’ personas that exist in the workforce.
 Analysing these personas and adapting the set of expectations that apply to each will enable employees to feel they can contribute to the business on their own terms.
 For this reason, a flexible work culture is one of the biggest enablers of diversity and inclusion and can also open up the talent pool to professionals who are unable to meet traditional working requirements.

 Expectations of professional development must also shift to meet the needs of a remote workforce.
 Prior to remote working becoming the norm, praise and promotions gravitated towards employees who were able to physically engage with their leaders.
 Now, it’s critical for managers to learn what’s required for managing and training their people remotely.
 The lack of visibility over an employee should not define their value nor warrant their exclusion.

 Build a sense of community

 An increasingly diverse work culture needs to be supported by resources relevant to each community.
-Firms like LogMeIn have developed a variety of employee resource groups to help address challenges and provide support with LogHerIn, PRIDE@LogMeIn and BE@LogMeIn.
-Programs to build communities that champion inclusion in the workplace still remain necessary for remote teams.
+Firms like LogMeIn have developed a variety of employee resource groups to help address challenges and provide support with LogHerIn, [email protected] and [email protected] Programs to build communities that champion inclusion in the workplace still remain necessary for remote teams.

 Providing opportunities for employees to participate in corporate social responsibility (CSR) programs is not only a good way to invest in the community but will also strengthen your organisation’s local identity.
 CSR will increase employees’ awareness of local challenges and priorities and provide them with opportunity for making positive impact on the community.